-The Costume Institute for the Met has announced the theme for the 2018 gala, and the world was not ready.
+The Costume Institute for the Met has announced the theme for the 2018 gala, and designers are quaking in their boots.
 Titled “Heavenly Bodies: Fashion and the Catholic Imagination”, the theme is intended to explore the historical relationship between religion and fashion.

 The Costume Institute’s spring 2018 exhibition “Heavenly Bodies: Fashion and the Catholic Imagination” will open May 10 at The Met Fifth Avenue and The Met Cloisters. #MetHeavenlyBodies will feature a dialogue between fashion and religious artworks from the museum’s permanent collection to examine the relationship between creativity and the religious imagination.
 El Greco (Domenikos Theotokopoulos) (Greek, 1540/41–1614).
 Cardinal Fernando Niño de Guevara (1541–1609), ca. 1600 and Cristóbal Balenciaga (Spanish, 1895–1972) for House of Balenciaga (French, founded 1937).
 Evening coat, autumn/winter 1954–55.
 Digital composite scan by Katerina Jebb #TheMet #MetCloisters #CostumeInstitute @metcostumeinstitute @themetcloisters #KaterinaJebb